View Barbara Stump's Obituary on SouthBendTribune.com and share memories

 Nov.
 17, 1930 - March 26, 2020

 SOUTH BEND, IN - Barbara Anne Stump, age 89, passed away at 9:40 P.M. on Thursday, March 26 at Memorial Hospital as a result of injuries sustained from an accidental fall earlier that afternoon.
 Barbara was born in Wolcott, Indiana on November 17, 1930 to Orvel “Mike” Podell Sr. and Nellie L. (James) Podell.
-She spent her entire childhood in Denham (Pulaski County), Indiana.
+She spent her entire childhood in Denham (Pulaski County), Indiana, and graduated from North Judson High School in 1948.

 She earned her Bachelor of Science Degree in Elementary Education from Indiana University (Bloomington) in 1952, and her master's degree in 1960.
 Barbara spent twelve years as a conscientious and dedicated elementary school teacher, first in Michigan City and then in Kokomo, Highland, and Elkhart, Indiana prior to moving to South Bend and serving at Darden Elementary until 1964.